zshallow/firerouter/README.md

 build with `npm run build` and run with `npm run start`.
 Server listens by default on `http://127.0.0.1:3000/v1`.

+Make sure to copy `config.example.yaml` into `config.yaml` and fill out your configuration.

 Remember to rebuild after git pulling!

 ## Auth